covertnine/cortex-widgets/readme.txt

 == Changelog ==
 1.2.7 =
-* updated query for events widget
+* updated query for events widget.
+Adjusted logic for error checking in API calls on widgets page

 1.2.6 =
 * added support for Mailchimp API version 3.0